decolonial intersections of rhetoric, African studies, critical futurisms, and critical development studies

 Book Chapters

 Jenna N. Hanchey, “Africanfuturism as Decolonial Dreamwork and Developmental Rebellion.”
 The Routledge Handbook to CoFuturisms, eds.
-Grace Dillon, Isiah Lavender III, Taryne Jade Taylor, and Bodhisattva Chattopadhyay (New York: Routledge, In Press).
+Grace Dillon, Isiah Lavender III, Taryne Jade Taylor, and Bodhisattva Chattopadhyay (New York: Routledge, 2023).

 Jenna N. Hanchey, “Afrofuturist Lessons in Persistence,” in Badass Feminist Politics: Exploring the Radical Edges of Theory, Communication, and Activism, eds.
 Sarah Jane Blithe and Janell Bauer (New Brunswick: Rutgers University Press, 2022), 276-291.